 - Wim Wenders’ Land of Plenty, a downbeat exploration of life in the United States following the Sept.
 11 terrorist attacks.
 Michelle Williams stars.

 - François Ozon’s 5×2, about the five stages of romance between a man (Stéphane Freiss) and a woman (Valeria Bruni Tedeschi).

 - Veteran Claude Chabrol’s thriller The Bridesmaid / La Demoiselle d’honneur, an adaptation of Ruth Rendell’s 1989 novel.
 In the cast: Benoît Magimel, Laura Smet, and Aurore Clément.

 - Claire Denis’ psychological/family drama The Intruder / L’Intrus, in which a recluse (Michel Subor) about to get a heart transplant travels to Tahiti in an attempt to connect with the son he had never met.

 - Eros, an amalgam of three erotic short films directed by Wong Kar-Wai, Steven Soderbergh, and nonagenarian Michelangelo Antonioni (La Notte, Blow-Up).
 In the international cast: Gong Li, Chang Chen, Christopher Buchholz (son of Fanny actor Horst Buchholz), Robert Downey Jr., and two-time Best Actor Oscar nominee Alan Arkin (The Russians Are Coming the Russians Are Coming, 1966; The Heart Is a Lonely Hunter, 1968).

-If you liked “Venice Festival: Abortion Drama Golden Lion Win Infuriates Italian Nativists” check out:
+“Venice Festival: Abortion Drama Golden Lion Win” endnotes

 Image of Imelda Staunton and Philip Davis in Mike Leigh’s abortion drama Vera Drake: Momentum Pictures.